picmi/help/docs/business/integrations/integration-events.md

 ::::

 :::: instructions
-## Show integration providers that are already setup
+## Show integration providers that are already active

 1. Go to **Jobs**
 2. Locate the **job** row :::icon checkbox-marked-outline:::